-I first created this recipe for vegan quinoa burgers back in 2011 and honestly I haven't revisited in years.
-I was craving falafel the other day, but didn't have the ingredients for my quinoa falafel, so I turned to these.
+I first created this recipe for vegan quinoa burgers back in 2011 and honestly, I haven't revisited in years.
+I was craving falafel the other day but didn't have the ingredients for my quinoa falafel, so I turned to these.
 First, I cringed at the photos, but then I whipped them up and realized… yum!
 I forgot how good they were!

-They super simple to make, take less than 10 ingredients and can be made completely in your food processor.
+They are super simple to make, take less than 10 ingredients and can be made completely in your food processor.
 They also are a very basic flavor profile, so they go well with everything.
-You can serve them as a burger or on top of a salad like I did.
+You can serve them as a burger or on top of a salad as I did.
 You can also make them mini so they're kind of like “meatballs”!

 The base of these vegan quinoa burgers is made from just chickpeas and quinoa.
-For flavor, I added shallots, garlic, some nutritional yeast and Italian seasoning.
+For flavor, I added shallots, garlic, some nutritional yeast, and Italian seasoning.
 But you could totally swap things in and out.

 They would be delicious with an Indian type spice blend or even just plain curry powder.
 Oh!
 Or you could also use chili powder and cumin to make them Mexican inspired.
 So many possibilities!